mbbsemu/MBBSDASM/readme.md

     * Requires additional support for disassembly of 32-bit PE format EXE/DLL files
 	* The best tool for this is probably IDA Freeware, which disassembles PE files with ease

+# Using Hex-Rays IDA for Disassembly?
+Check out [MBBSDASM.IDA](https://github.com/enusbaum/MBBSDASM.IDA), which is a collection of IDS/IDT files that allow Hex-Rays IDA to properly identify/comment imports for both MAJORBBS and GALGSBL.

+While **MBBSDASM.IDA** lacks some of the advanced analysis features that **MBBSDASM** provides, I know some folks prefer to use Hex-Rays IDA for their disassembly/reverse engineering.

 # Contribute
 I'm always looking for updated/new information on several related topics.
 If you have any first hand knowledge, documentation or files you can send me related to: